michaelawarren/presentation-template/slides.md

 * Author
 * decades of experience as a software engineer in many diverse fields

-The goal of this presentation is to give a very high level overview of the book.
+The goal of this presentation is to give a very high level overview of some of the principles introduced in the book.
 It is not meant to be a deep dive into practical application but a taste to give you a desire to want more.

 ---